silvacms/documentation/source/silva/cluster/index.rst

+.. _silva-high-availability-installation:

 Silva High-Availability Installation
 ====================================

-For site with lot of traffic, having only Zope instance to handle all the traffic might not be enough.
+For site with lot of traffic, having only one Zope server to handle all the incoming traffic might not be enough.
 You have to setup a cluster in this case.
+The cluster will be composed of a database server, multiple Zope servers using this database and of a load balancer that distributes the incoming traffic among the different Zope servers.

+Each of those components can be installed on different servers.

-Depending of your requirements, different installations are possible.
+Depending of your requirements, you can set the database server
+differently:

 .. toctree::
    :maxdepth: 2